raymondzeng/bookexchange/README.md

   * users can 'follow' a book so they get an email everytime someone submits a *post* selling that book

 * Get all the books that Brown Courses use so we have a good set of books to begin with

+### Last Features
+* Ability for seller's to take picture of barcode/isbn instead of typing
+  * in a way that its easy to take pictures of many books at one time